ESA-VirES/VirES-Python-Client/docs/readme.rst

 Introduction
 ============

 This is the documentation for the ``viresclient`` Python package.
 This is a tool which connects to a VirES_ server through the WPS_ interface and handles product requests and downloads.
+This enables easy access to ESA's Swarm mission data and models.
+If you would like access (a user account is required) or need help, please email info@vires.services

 .. _VirES: https://vires.services
 .. _WPS: http://www.opengeospatial.org/standards/wps